A water source heat pump system is one of the most environmentally friendly and efficient ways of heating or cooling a building.

 - Open-loop or closed-loop installations should never be under a leaking gutter.
 Water will drip on the exterior unit and freeze solid during a cooler climate.
 This will cause restrictions in access to air-source and may freeze the entire unit.

-- Heat pumps in a water loop system should always be installed at least 4 – 8 inches off the ground.
-This helps in keeping the coils free from ice and snow.
-It also allows for proper drainage.
+- Heat pumps in a water loop system should always be installed at least 4 – 8 inches off the ground, which helps keep the coils free from ice and snow and allows for proper drainage.

 How Often Should You Conduct Preventative Maintenance?